KaminariManu/ACCLSimulation/README.md

 ## Acknowledgments

-Based on the ACCL (Alveo Collective Communication Library) protocol specification.
+This project is based on the ACCL (Alveo Collective Communication Library) protocol specification.
+The reference ACCL implementation files in the `ACCL code` directory are sourced from the official Xilinx repository: \url{https://github.com/Xilinx/ACCL}.

 ---